twiecki/WhileMyMCMCGentlySamples/content/2014-1-2-Visualizing-MCMC.md

 Gibbs sampling method which means that it always updates one random variable at a time while keeping all others constant.
-This property leads to small steps being taken (imagine trying to move along a diagonal area on the chess board with Rook) and makes sampling from correlated posteriors inefficient.
+This property leads to small steps being taken (imagine trying to move along a diagonal area on the chess board with a Rook) and makes sampling from correlated posteriors inefficient.

+## NUTS (Hamiltonian Monte Carlo)

 NUTS on the other hand is a newer gradient-based sampler that operates on the joint posterior.
 Correlations are not a problem because this